ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-functional-enrichment.md

 This gave us the second part which is the classification of genes "drawn" from the whole gene universe.
 The "drawing" is coming from the set of genes identified as differential (see [episode 06](../06-differential-analysis/index.html)).

 ~~~
-# this Bioconductor package contains the TAIR/Ensembl id to GO correspondence for Arabidopsis thaliana
-suppressPackageStartupMessages(library(org.At.tair.db))
-library(clusterProfiler)

 # performing the ORA for Gene Ontology Biological Process class
 ora_analysis_bp <- enrichGO(gene = diff_arabidopsis_genes_annotated$entrezgene_id,
                             universe = all_arabidopsis_genes_annotated$entrezgene_id,
-                            OrgDb = org.At.tair.db,
+                            OrgDb = org.At.tair.db,  # contains the TAIR/Ensembl id to GO correspondence for A. thaliana
                             keyType = "ENTREZID",
                             ont = "BP",              # either "BP", "CC" or "MF",
                             pAdjustMethod = "BH",
                             qvalueCutoff = 0.05,
                             readable = TRUE,
                             pool = FALSE)
 ~~~
 {: .language-r}